 In 2012, Chris-Annmarie was recognized as a local innovator by the Chicago Urban League during their Economic Empowerment Summit.
 In 2013, she presented the work of WKA at the invitation of Public Architecture in San Francisco.
 In 2014, Chris-Annmarie spoke on the Inspiration Kitchens project during Neocon.
 She also presented the project to the American Planning Association in 2013.

-Most recently, Chris-Ann received the 2015 AIA Chicago Dubin Family Young Architect Award.
-Currently she is Project Architect for a new Noble Charter High School and the Chicago Urban League.
+Most recently, Chris-Ann received the 2015 AIA Chicago Dubin Family Young Architect Award and the 2016 AIA National Young Architect Award.
+Currently she is Project Architect for a new Noble Charter High School and Phase II of The Alice at Goodman Theatre.
 Chris-Annmarie and her husband live in Logan Square with their two children.